I’ve been on a self-reflection kick over the past few months.

 As far back as I can remember I have had a plan.

 Plans and goals are great.
 In fact, in most cases, being future-oriented has served me extremely well.
-It has helped me to achieve many of my goals and goal setting is an essential part of financial success.
+It has helped me to achieve many of my financial, personal, and career goals.

 As Tony Robbins says, “Setting goals is the first step in turning the invisible into the visible”.